BlockIo/block_io-php/README.md

 ### Requirements

 This library requires: gmp, cURL, mbstring, and bcmath extensions.
-PHP7.2, PHP7.3, PHP7.4, or PHP8.0.
+Tested on PHP `8.0`, and PHP `8.1`.

 ### Warning